-Malaysia: Pushing the pedal faster through turmoil Asia Pacific Economic Outlook, Q4 2017
+Malaysia: Pushing the pedal faster through turmoil has been added to your bookmarks.

 The Malaysian economy registered the fastest growth in two years for two consecutive quarters, due to stronger private spending and exports.
 While the growth outlook for the economy has been revised up, there are considerable risks, primarily from political uncertainty and the economy’s continued dependence on oil exports for its growth and revenue.